leeleelee3264/old-blog/_posts/2020-10-28-sql-view-union-join.md

 - View table will be made when the view table called in query.
 - So you don't have to worry about updating data in View table.
 It will ne updated every single time you call the table.
 - There is no performance benefit of using view.
 It's the same with select query.
-- The good thing is that you don't have to excute complicated select query.
+- The good thing is that you don't have to execute complicated select query.
 It's already made with View.

 ```sql
 CREATE VIEW v_voice_usage AS